Selling a House Without a Realtor? Here are the Requirements

 4 ways a top agent can save you time and earn you more

 If you’re concerned that your time or expertise doesn’t favor FSBO, you can always find a top real estate agent using HomeLight’s free Agent Match platform.
-If the thought of paying the 3% commission fee rankles, take comfort in NAR’s 2021 data indicating that the median sale for FSBO homes in 2021 was $260,000, as opposed to the median sale of an agent-assisted home at $318,000.

 1. Marketing.
-Marketing generally starts with listing your home on the MLS, but it also includes getting good photos, staging, social media campaigns, showings, open houses, creating video walkthroughs, posting notices, and more.
+Marketing generally starts with listing your home on the MLS, but it also includes excellent photos, staging, social media campaigns, showings, open houses, video walkthroughs, posting notices, and more.
 Miller says she spends “several hours” preparing a listing to put into the system.
 Being on the MLS saves time because the agent notes provide additional information, such as disclosures, conditions, and restrictions, that can screen buyers.

 2. Fielding offers and negotiating deals.
 Real estate agents are experienced at negotiation, which can help you get the price you want or secure the most beneficial timelines or other contingencies.